Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Coded Matrix Multiplication Schemes

-In a system where the main limitation is the communication load which can be handled from the workers to the central server, CMM-1 is not ideal, even with the more efficient decoding process.
-Next, we discuss an alternative CMMS which superior in this aspect.
+In a system where the main limitation is the communication load which can be handled from the workers to the central server; as well as storage of the computed task at the worker nodes, $\cmmO$ is not ideal, even with the more efficient decoding process.
+Next, we discuss an alternative CMMS which is superior in these aspects.